Air India: Post privatisation (2022–present)

 In October 2025, Air India was reported to be in advanced talks to acquire up to 300 additional aircraft from Airbus and Boeing, including 80–100 widebody models such as the Airbus A350 or Boeing 777X, as part of its fleet renewal and international expansion.
+In November 2025, Air India discovered and repositioned a mothballed Boeing 737-200 that had been abandoned at Kolkata's airport, which had been left outside records for thirteen years after service with the India Post.
+The plane, that Air India recorded as formally retired in 2012, was shipped to the firm's office in Bengaluru, where it will be used to train maintenance engineers and flight crew.

+In August 2026, the Board of Directors appointed former Ethiopian Airlines Group chief Tewolde Gebremariam as Chief Executive Officer and Managing Director succeeding Campbell Wilson.

 Corporate affairs and identity

 Business trends

 The key trends of Air India are (as of the financial year ending 31 March):